Shortage Of Restaurant Workers Across South Florida, Nation Has Owners Offering Incentives

 MIAMI (CBSMiami) – South Florida restaurant owners and managers are running short on employees.
 So much so, that they are incentivizing new hires with bonuses.

-South Florida Regional Director at Florida Restaurant & Lodging Association Lynn Hernandez says restaurants do not have enough staff to meet demands.READ MORE: Florida House Set To Expand School Vouchers; Opponents: Expansion Would Shrink Public School Funding
+South Florida Regional Director at Florida Restaurant & Lodging Association Lynn Hernandez says restaurants do not have enough staff to meet demands.READ MORE: 2 Hialeah Police Officers Arrested, Charged With Official Misconduct, Falsifying Public Records

 “It is bad enough that businesses are limiting their capacity, their operating hours, closed on days they are normally open.
 Not enough staff to meet the needs of our guests,” said Hernandez.